World-of-Workflows/WorkflowsUniversity/docs/22_samples/UploadPDFChat.md

 {: .key }
 The Chat prompt is contained in a *Settings* variable called `ChatPrompt`.
 The value for this prompt will depend on the purpose to which you adapt this sample.

-This workflow uses the **Granular Access Control** mechanism to ensure the user has rights to the functionality.
-A sample of this mechanism will shortly be available on the University; contact us for more detail in the meantime.
+This workflow uses the [**Granular Web Authentication**](../22_samples/GranualWebAuthentication.html) solution to ensure the user has rights to the functionality.

 ### Recommended Enhancements
 This sample workflow can be enhanced with additional error checking.